PennyLaneAI/pennylane/doc/development/deprecations.rst

   - Deprecated in v0.35
   - Will be removed in v0.36

-* Calling ``qml.matrix`` without providing a ``wire_order`` on objects where the wire order could be ambiguous now raises a warning.
-This includes tapes with multiple wires, QNodes with a device that does not provide wires, or quantum functions.

-  - Deprecated in v0.35
-  - Will raise an error in v0.36

 * ``MeasurementProcess.name`` and ``MeasurementProcess.data`` have been deprecated, as they contain dummy values that are no longer needed.